wdi-sg/project-2/README.md

 ## To Be added
-* Email notification API
+* Email verification API
 * QR code for mobile continuation
-* Bus timing alert
+* Make votes linked to user accounts and prevent anonymous users from voting

 ## Authors